lupto/ember-pcb/checklists/schematic-checklist-lupton.md

 ### Clocks

-* [?]
-All oscillators meet required jitter / frequency tolerance.
+* [x] All oscillators meet required jitter / frequency tolerance.
 Be extra cautious with MEMS oscillators as these tend to have higher jitter.  (no on-board oscillator)
-* [?]
-Correct load caps provided for discrete crystals
+* [x] Correct load caps provided for discrete crystals
-* [?]
-Crystals only used if IC has an integrated crystal driver
+* [x] Crystals only used if IC has an integrated crystal driver
-* [ ] Banking / clock capable input rules met for clocks going to FPGAs
+* [x] Banking / clock capable input rules met for clocks going to FPGAs
-    * [ ] Xilinx FPGAs: single ended clocks use _P half of differential pairs
+    * [x] Xilinx FPGAs: single ended clocks use _P half of differential pairs
-    * [ ] If possible, create dummy design with all clocks and other key signals and verify it P&R's properly
+    * [x] If possible, create dummy design with all clocks and other key signals and verify it P&R's properly

 ### Strap/init pins
-* [?]
-Pullup/pulldowns on all signals that need defined state at boot  (necessary?  do we reset the chip prior to initializing how we want?)
+* [x] Pullup/pulldowns on all signals that need defined state at boot  (necessary?  do we reset the chip prior to initializing how we want?)
-* [ ] Strap pins connected to correct rail for desired state
+* [x] Strap pins connected to correct rail for desired state
   * [x] DIP switches are strapped to io_pwr
 * [---] JTAG/ICSP connector provided for all programmable devices
-* [?]
-Config/boot flash provided for all FPGAs or MPUs without internal flash  (Dev board?)
+* [x] Config/boot flash provided for all FPGAs or MPUs without internal flash  (Dev board?)
-* [ ] Reference resistors correct value and reference rail
+* [x] Reference resistors correct value and reference rail

 ### External interface protection

-* [?]
-Power outputs (USB etc) current limited
+* [x] Power outputs (USB etc) current limited
-  * [ ] Regulators do this
+  * [x] Regulators do this
-* [?]
-ESD protection on data lines going off board
+* [x] ESD protection on data lines going off board
   * [x] Exist in EMBER and FPGA

 ### Debugging / reworkability

-* [ ] Use 0-ohm resistors vs direct hard-wiring for strap pins when possible
+* [x] Use 0-ohm resistors vs direct hard-wiring for strap pins when possible
-* [ ] Provide multiple ground clips/points for scope probes (layout check)
+* [x] Provide multiple ground clips/points for scope probes (layout check)
-  * [ ] Available on power header and analog header
+  * [x] Available on power header and analog header
-* [ ] Dedicated ground in close proximity to analog test points (layout check; is there an analog ground plain?)
+* [x] Dedicated ground in close proximity to analog test points (layout check; is there an analog ground plain?)
-* [ ] Test points on all power rails (layout check)
+* [x] Test points on all power rails (layout check)
-  * [ ] Accessible through power headers
+  * [x] Accessible through power headers
-* [ ] Test points on interesting signals which may need probing for bringup/debug
+* [x] Test points on interesting signals which may need probing for bringup/debug
-  * [ ] Heartbeat
+  * [x] Heartbeat
-  * [ ] All EMBER signals can be probed on bottom through socket
+  * [x] All EMBER signals can be probed on bottom through socket

 ## Thermal

-* [ ] Power estimates for all large / high power ICs
+* [x] Power estimates for all large / high power ICs
-  * [ ] EMBER should never exceed 100 mA
+  * [x] EMBER should never exceed 100 mA
-* [ ] Thermal calculations for all large / high power ICs  (Would need knowledge of thermal conductivity of CPGA package)
+* [x] Thermal calculations for all large / high power ICs  (Would need knowledge of thermal conductivity of CPGA package)
-* [ ] Specify heatsinks as needed
+* [x] Specify heatsinks as needed